-A home is more than four walls, floors, and a roof.
-A home is a place to nurture growth, to raise a family, and to find peace of mind.
+A home is more than four walls, floors and a roof.
+Home is a place to grow, raise a family, find peace of mind.
 Everyone, no matter their financial situation, deserves a clean, safe, beautiful place to live.

 The Housing Division provides low-income to moderate-income residents with additional help when: